 Type of Connection.
 When you are selecting a mouse, you need to take into account the connection type that will work best for you.
 There are two types of connection: via USB or wireless (Bluetooth).
 If you use Bluetooth, you have to be aware of how long the battery lasts and what batteries you need for this mouse.

 Buttons.
 When you are choosing a mouse, you need to know the number of buttons you want to have on it.
-Perhaps, classic design with two buttons and a scroll wheel will do for you.
+Perhaps, classic design with two buttons and a scroll wheel will do if you need a good Microsoft Surface mouse.
 But maybe you love gaming or work as a designer and need a mouse to perform edits.
 In this case, you would need some additional buttons to set hotkeys to them.